Inspired by the vastness of our universe, and the impermanence and fragility of our own little blue green planet.

-I saw a little spider today Weaving itself a pathway; In silken thread and zestful strides It made its way up the side Of the glass wall close to me I kept watching it carefully Partly because horror flicks Have made me squirm around these arachnids But mostly because of the enterprise It put into its little life
+I saw a little spider today Weaving itself a delicate pathway In silken thread and gentle strides It made its way up the side Of the glass wall close to me I kept watching it carefully Partly because horror flicks Have made me squirm around these arachnids But mostly because of the enterprise It put into its little life

 It climbed halfway up the glass And then a gust of wind alas!
 Tore its thready ladder up It swayed before going plop!
 Right onto the table where I sat with my coffee to stare At this busy creature lift Its body up bit by bit